Basil Pesto Star Bread

 Expert Tips

-- Check your yeast and make sure it’s in-date.
+• Check your yeast and make sure it’s in date and active.

 When you make these Basil Pesto Star Bread, leave a comment down below!
 We love hearing from you and answering any questions you might have!
 Also, be sure to tag us on social media and hashtag it #BakersTable.